Starter Maintenance

 It is similar to the way fermented foods keep from spoiling without refrigeration.
 Your starter creates its own “vinegar bath” which keeps it from spoiling.

-For basic maintenance, your starter feeding ratio needs to be sufficient to provide enough food for your starter to make it to the next feeding without starving.
-If you feed your starter a 1:1:1 ratio and the starter rises, falls and is completely starving (covered with hooch) before the next feeding, then you should increase the feeding ratio to 1:2:2.
-Inspect your starter 24 hours after a 1:2:2 feeding.
-If it is starving, then increase to 1:3:3, etc.
+For basic maintenance, your starter feeding ratio needs to be sufficient to provide enough food for your starter to make to the next feeding time without becoming acidic.
+If you feed your starter a 1:2:2 ratio and the starter rises, falls and is completely starving (fallen flat) before the next feeding, then you should increase the feeding ratio to 1:3:3.
+Inspect your starter 24 hours after a 1:3:3 feeding.
+If it has fallen flat again, then increase to 1:4:4, etc. Important: you can also control your starters rise times by controller the temperature.
+There are some new devices like the Brod and Taylor Sourdough Home, which is a temperature controlled chamber for dialing in a specific temperature to control the peak time of your starter.
+These are very useful.

-This is the simple rule for basic maintenance.
 When preparing your starter for baking, or when making a leaven, it may make sense to use a different feeding ratio.
-This is covered in on the FAQ page “Starter Preparation.”
+This is covered in on the FAQ page “Starter Preparation.” o

 Some people feed their starters rye flour or a small percentage of rye flour (e.g., 10-20%).
 Adding rye to your starter can sometimes strengthen it.
+I don’t generally rely on continuously feeding a starter some portion of rye flour.
+It can be used from time to time for a “boost,” of activities, but for a healthy starter, it is usually unnecessary.
 This is discussed in more detail on the “Starter Strengthening” FAQ page.

 Water – Always feed your starter unchlorinated water.
 If your water contains chlorine, most household water filters will de-chlorinate it.
 If your water contains “chloramine” (a different type of chlorine), some household filters will not remove this.
 You can use bottled water, but filtered tap water is a more economical and sustainable option.
 Distilled water is not recommended because it is stripped of minerals which could be beneficial to your starter.